Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 4. The differentiation is that Pandemic is a fast paced and exciting cooperative game that will draw you and the team in and reward teamwork

-5. Reasons to believe it is takes only 45 minutes, is different each time and is relatively simple and easy to learn
+5. Reasons to believe: it takes only 45 minutes, is different each time and is relatively simple and easy to learn

 5. Board Game New Product Example: